 Ask the surgeon when you or your child can return to work or school.

-Most dressings (bandages) will be removed by the time your child leaves the hospital.
+Most dressings (bandages) will be removed by the time you or your child leaves the hospital.
 There may still be strips of tape on the incisions.
 Leave these in place.
 They will fall off on their own.
 There may be a small amount of drainage on the strips.
 This is normal.

 You or your child should wear a medical alert bracelet or necklace while the metal bar or strut is in place.
 The surgeon can give you more information about this.